magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/azure-event-hub.md

 ## Test it up!

 For now, we ready to test our integration.
-So we have to go to Rule Chain (tab in Thingsboard menu), choose one of your rule chains and do next steps:
+So we have to go to Rule Chain (tab in IoT Hub menu), choose one of your rule chains and do next steps:

 1) In field Search Nodes type 'gen' and find in the menu **generator**.
 Drag it on the Canvas.
 In pop-up specify **name** of Generator, **number of messages** and generate function, you can use our example.
 Next click 'Add'